Natural Fertility Treatments at Home

-After trying to get pregnant for more than 1 year with no success, it's understandable that you may start to seek answers to your fertility issues.
+After trying to get pregnant for more than 1 year with no success, it's understandable that you may start to seek answers to your fertility issues (male or female!).
 When you do, the variables and procedures involved can be overwhelming to say the least.

 A fertility specialist may suggest that you start taking a mixture of hormone treatments to boost your ovulation cycle, or that surgery is needed to clear any obstructions or infections; the scope of treatment options can be daunting when you're unsure of what your body truly needs to improve, but thankfully, there are potential solutions out there that are less invasive and more affordable to begin with.